agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 A bit simpler this time!
 We just pass the message String to the actor context as a text message.
 This is how we pass down the messages from the websocket Server to the client.
+If you'll recall, the `MessageToClient` struct would pass its data to the Server's `send_message`.
+This function would create an instance of `Message` and pass to the recipient context.
+Which then comes back to this `WebSocketSession`.

 Now we need to implement the `StreamHandler` trait, which will allow us to handle a stream of events coming to the Actor.
 Using the ping/pong to update the heartbeat, close events, errors, etc.